Breaking Up Quiz: 20 Questions to Ask Yourself Before You Do

 - Have you worked on forgiving and being forgiven in the relationship?

-Quiz Part 2
+Breaking Up Quiz: Part 2

 - 11. If you or your partner had an affair is it this event that is the primary reason for the breakup?
 Even affairs can be forgiven, if there is true remorse.
 Many times with the proper counseling the whole relationship can be turned around and get better after an affair.